ahamouda88/countme-up/README.md

 tdate = To/End date
 ```

-> Note: Difference between results and search end-points is that the results returns each candidate along with the number of received votes, while the search end-point returns detailed information about the votes, such as date, voters, ...etc
+> Note: Difference between results and search end-points is that the results returns each candidate along with the number of received votes, while the search end-point returns detailed information about the votes, such as date, voters, ... etc

 > Note: Date provided should be in the following format: MM-dd-yyyy:HH:mm:ss.
 For example: 08-21-2017:10:9:30